accujazz/homepage/content/posts/2021-06-08-what-is-gamification.md

 - Onboarding - is level 1.
 Player is put right away in a game, in a very controlled path with fast gratification, only after completing he is asked to register.
 Very different from the web landing sign up flow which usually starts with the registration step.
 - Every single touch point is an opportunity to convert a user.

-If you interested in more of a motivational kind of talk on how video games can change the world for the better i recommend a [TED Talk by Jane McGonigal](https://www.ted.com/talks/jane_mcgonigal_gaming_can_make_a_better_world?language=en).
+If you interested in more of a motivational kind of talk on how video games can change the world for the better I recommend a [TED Talk by Jane McGonigal](https://www.ted.com/talks/jane_mcgonigal_gaming_can_make_a_better_world?language=en).